jason-davey/studio/TECHNICAL_SPEC.md

 ### 3.3.
 Step 3: Adjust Content
 - **Purpose:** To allow fine-tuning of the landing page content derived from the blueprint.
 - **Features:**
-    - Input fields for `activePageBlueprint.heroConfig` (headline, subHeadline, ctaText, uniqueValueProposition, heroImageUrl).
+    - Input fields for `activePageBlueprint.heroConfig` (headline, subHeadline, ctaText, uniqueValueProposition, heroImageUrl, heroImageAltText).
     - Input fields for `activePageBlueprint.benefits` (title, description, icon for each benefit).
     - Input fields for `activePageBlueprint.testimonials` (name, location, quote, avatarImageUrl, avatarInitial, since for each testimonial).
     - Input fields for `activePageBlueprint.trustSignals` (text, details, source, imageUrl, type for each signal).